GoPlausible/.github/profile/README.md

 ----

-### Author's Journey:
+### PLAUS Issuer's Journey:
 [top↑](#plausible)

-1- Author easily gets onboard to GoPlausible by opting into Plausible protocol's parent Algorand smart contract.
+1- Issuer easily gets onboard to GoPlausible by opting into Plausible protocol's parent Algorand smart contract.
+This issues a DID and a Verifiable Credential by PLAUSIBLE protocol for the issuer and combined with account's NFD , creates a profile.

 2- Then can Issue new PLAUS (W3C DID based verifiable credentials with NFTs in background).